A hierarchical, schema-based configuration system with built-in validation and metadata support.

 See Tesseract PropertyTree OneOf Example for a detailed working example.

-While oneOf handles mutually exclusive branches, derived types handle inheritance hierarchies where a field can accept any type that extends a base type.
-This is useful for:
+While oneOf handles mutually exclusive branches, derived types enable inheritance hierarchies where a field can accept any type that extends a base type using the standard Tesseract plugin info structure.
+This is ideal for:

-- Register Inheritance: Tell the registry what types derive from a base
+- Register Hierarchy: Tell the registry which types derive from which base type

 - Mark Field: Use